 In the partially closed loop, the impact of the sphere is detected and sent to the controller.
 The controller can therefore switch the magnetic gradient direction as soon as the impact is detected.

 The perfectly closed loop assumes a theoretical sensor able to measure the position of the sphere at any time.
-It is capable to detect the impact of the sphere as well as the chage of direction on the posterior side.
+It is capable to detect the impact of the sphere as well as the change of direction on the posterior side.
 The controller is therefore able to change the direction of the gradient when the impact is detected and when the change of direction on the posterior side is detected.

 The text was modified in the paper to describe more clearly these three different sensing methods.

+“Add relevant text here”

 - What is the meaning of the following sentences “This is equivalent to a perfectly closed-loop system where the gradient signal switches direction when the sphere switches direction.”.
 Why?

-The text, with the precious sentence was: “To maximize the average impact velocity over an arbitrary n number of contacts, the input magnetic gradient should always be in the same direction as the motion of the sphere.
+The text, with the previous sentence was: “To maximize the average impact velocity over an arbitrary n number of contacts, the input magnetic gradient should always be in the same direction as the motion of the sphere.
 This is equivalent to a perfectly closed-loop system where the gradient signal switches direction when the sphere switches direction.”

 The authors want here to explain that, in the theoretical computation, the perfectly closed loop is simulated by applying a magnetic gradient oriented in the same direction of the sphere velocity.